amandalmorris31/budget-trackers/README.md

 2. Created service-worker.js file that enables data to be cached.
 The cached files are listed in the const FILES_TO_CACHE array

-In Developer tools, need to check Application tab to ensure the Manifest and Service Workers are enabled.
+In Developer tools, need to check Application tab to ensure the Manifest and Service Workers (will appear under Application heading) and IndexedDB (will appear under Storage heading) are enabled.

-3. In the IndexedDb file,
+3. In the IndexedDb.js file, link to

+In the index.html file, link to both the index.js and indexedDb.js file that was added.

+In index.js file, link to

 Need to add data online and then test offline.

+The offline data will be stored in a table named pending.

 # User Installation
 First step is to install npm.